SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 such as the joke about Firefly crew members in the guided tour.
 Some of them are marked with a REFERENCE comment that explains the reference.
-All of them need to be easily ignored if you didn't catch the reference, and it should be easy to search for the reference online if you noticed that there was a reference but didn't get the joke.
+All of them need to be easily ignored if you didn’t catch the reference, and it should be easy to search for the reference online if you noticed that there was a reference but didn’t get the joke.

 Code listings in the guide typically follow a three part formula.
 The paragraph before the code listing